JoyfulProgramming/nerds_observability_course/Fix Bugs 20x Faster - From Zero to Incident Superh 96bbcf8408f04df9968ebe583824919e.md

 - **⚠️  Common anti-pattern - not enough data!**

 Teams I’ve worked with are often held back by one simple limitation:

 **They haven’t enough data to reason about their app.**

 I see teams trying to debug issues with what you see above.

 This is a waste of time.
 The minimal data above is utterly useless.

 So what do I see engineers do?
 They guess.

 > The defect might be in `pattern.rb`?
 Let’s take a look at the code… hmmm… that looks OK… let’s see… maybe the error is in the controller?
-    >

 Engineers go round in circles, endlessly guessing, never figuring out what’s really going on.

 The results?
 Wasted time, effort, demotivated engineers and learned helplessness.

 **Observability is answering interesting questions that allow you to reason about your app.**

 Without relevant data, that’s simply impossible.

 The good news - once you break this “let’s guess” mentality and start instrumenting your app to gather data and answer questions, it’s a virtuous cycle.

 Observability isn’t a check box in an endless list of “non functional requirements”.

 It’s a force multiplier for you and your team. 🚀

 **Acceptance Criteria:**

-TODO
+* Searched for `ERROR`
+* Opened up an error log to see inadequate data

 **Solution:**

-TODO
+[SCRIPT]

+Scrolling up and down here, I can see this doesn't contain anything interesting.

+So, instead of trying to guess what might be happening, we need to gather more data.

+So we go back to the build step.

+[ENDSCRIPT]

 ## Task - 3.
 Build - Add Data Needed

+[SCRIPT]

+If we can't answer questions, we're not gathering the right data.

+This is the part I see few teams spending time on!

+We can improve observability by instrumenting our code with extra attributes.

+Let's do that now.

+[ENDSCRIPT]

 **Introduction:**

-TODO
+We need to add structured logging to gather data about pattern dimensions and errors.
+This will help us determine if errors only happen with certain image sizes.

 **Description:**

 We already decided which data to gather - we've spent this long just getting *any* logs into the system.

 As a reminder:

-**Event**: `Pattern#add_border_to_preview` called
+**1. Event**: `Pattern#add_border_to_preview` called

-**Filter by**: None
+**2. Filter by**: None

-**Group by**: None
+**3. Group by**: None

-**Attributes**: Pattern Width, Pattern Height, Error
+**4. Attributes**: Pattern Width, Pattern Height, Error

 Let’s build code to collect this data.